freethenation/tor-full/README.md

   }
 )
 ```
-Note: The `tor-full` recipe will write the hidden services hostname to the nodes
+Note: The `tor-full` recipe will write the hidden service's hostname to the attribute `node.tor.hiddenServices.HIDDEN_SERVICE_NAME.hostname` after node convergence.
-config after node convergence to `node.tor.hiddenServices.HIDDEN_SERVICE_NAME.hostname`

 ### Tor Relay
 The node config below sets up a Tor relay.
 The relay is a directory and an exit